Ozzypig/Modules/README.md

 > Seriously, another dependency loader for Roblox? &ndash;Somebody

-**Modules** is a simple dependency loader for the [Roblox engine](https://www.roblox.com).
+_Modules_ is a simple dependency loader for the [Roblox engine](https://www.roblox.com).
 It's a single [ModuleScript](https://developer.roblox.com/en-us/api-reference/class/ModuleScript) named "Modules" which exists in [ReplicatedStorage](https://developer.roblox.com/en-us/api-reference/class/ReplicatedStorage), and it is designed to replace the built-in `require` function.

 ## Usage

 Replace `require` with the value returned by the "Modules" (the root ModuleScript).
-It behaves exactly the same way it did before, but in addition to typical arguments types, you allow you to provide strings:
+It behaves exactly the same way it did before, but in addition to typical arguments types, you can provide strings:

 ```lua
 local require = require(game:GetService("ReplicatedStorage"):WaitForChild("Modules"))